malvikasharan/APRICOT/documentation/README.rst

     $ pip install bio-apricot

-Or update the package list manually: sudo apt-get update and install the required packages (sudo apt-get install python3-matplotlib python3-numpy python3-scipy python3-biopython python3-requests python3-openpyxl).
+Or update the package list manually: `sudo apt-get update` and install the required packages (`sudo apt-get install python3-matplotlib python3-numpy python3-scipy python3-biopython python3-requests python3-openpyxl`).

-The scripts for the installaton of the different componenents of APRICOT (databases, tools and flatfiles) are available on the GitHub repository.
+The scripts for the installaton of the different componenents of APRICOT (databases, tools and flatfiles) are available in the git repository on GitHub.
 You can manually download the APRICOT repository or simply clone it.

 ::

     $ git clone https://github.com/malvikasharan/APRICOT.git

-The `Docker image for APRICOT`_ is available on th Docker hub.
-Please the detailed documentation for the instructions to work with it (`see here`_).
+The `Docker image for APRICOT`_ is available on Docker hub.
+Please read the detailed documentation for the instructions to work with it (`see here`_).

 Working example
 ---------------